 NOTE: This webinar includes French interpretation.

-This one-hour webinar is free and designed for journalists interested in investigating the pandemic.
-It’s the fifteenth in a GIJN series, Investigating the Pandemic.
-Coming soon: how to survive as a freelance journalist during the pandemic.
-Watch our Twitter feed @gijn and newsletter (https://buff.ly/2Mxiyoq) for future events.
+This one-hour webinar is free and designed for journalists interested in investigating the COVID-19 crisis.
+It’s the seventeenth in a GIJN series, Investigating the Pandemic.
+Coming soon: Where Do We Go from Here -- New Avenues for Investigative Reporting on the Pandemic.
+Watch our Twitter feed @gijn and newsletter for future events.